jameskleinschnitz/check-print/README.md

 # check-print: Print Checks From Your Web Browser

-This is an HTML file that formats check properties for printing on [QuickBooks-compliant standard business checks](https://duckduckgo.com/?q=quickbooks+standard+business+checks) - directly from a web browser.
-I've written an [article](http://blog.michaelscepaniak.com/how-to-print-checks-without-quickbooks) on my [blog](http://blog.michaelscepaniak.com) explaining why you would want [a template for printing checks outside of QuickBooks](http://blog.michaelscepaniak.com/how-to-print-checks-without-quickbooks), so I'm not going to re-state it here.
+This is an HTML file that formats check properties for printing on PeachTree Checks - directly from a web browser.

-**Please be aware**, you need to purchase and supply your own QuickBooks-compliant checks onto which your check **properties** will be printed.

 ## Directions